Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 Who remembers last month’s case?
 Here it is again:

-Thank goodness things keep happening to Kelly and her family, or where would I be?
-I’d have to keep eating at Red Lobster!
-By the way, a lot of Red Lobster fans have been sending in angry letters; actually, that would be one Red Lobster fan; so, in the spirit of equal time, I give you Barbara M:
+Thank goodness things keep happening to Kelly and her family or I’d have to keep eating at Red Lobster!
+By the way, a lot of Red Lobster fans have been writing in with angry letters; actually one Red Lobster fan (actually, it was Barb):

-Thank you.
+Thank you, Elaine.
 As always, I am somewhat honored to be here.
 So, it was a hot, muggy day the week before last…

-Aaaaaah!!!!
-Yesterday, I was out in my backyard, doing some trimmimg; more like bush-whacking actually, as my backyard is all wetlands!
+I was out in my backyard, doing some trimming; more like bush-whacking actually, as my backyard is all wetlands!

-Whacking away, I noticed a stinging sensation on the back of my leg.
-I looked down and saw a horsefly the size of an aircraft carrier attached to my leg!
+Anyway, I was whacking away and noticed a stinging sensation on the back of my leg.
+I looked down and saw a horsefly the size of an aircraft carrier!

 Brushing it off, I returned to work.
 Within seconds, I experienced a prickly sensation that began to burn and sting!

-I took a 30C potency of a certain remedy, which I repeated two or more times within the hour and could see the redness and swelling decrease as well as the itching.
+I took a 30C potency of __________________, which I repeated two or more times within the hour and could see the redness and swelling decrease as well as the itching.

 The next morning, the area was slightly red, barely swollen with little or no itching.
 There was no sign of it the following day!

+We’re back!
 It sounds serious, doesn’t it?
 How would you like to have this happen to you?
-Well, I guess if you’re a homeopath, these things just don’t upset you because almost all (19) of our 22 participants in the August Quiz got it right!
-Here’s what some of our smart readers had to say:
+Well, I guess if you’re a homeopath, these things just don’t matter because almost all (19) of our 22 voters in the August Quiz got it right!
+Here’s what some of you had to say:

 ———————-